 Venmo payment declined

-The “payment declined” message can come at the worst time from Venmo; it has many reasons to appear, so you should know all of them to understand a little the error of the transaction.
+The “payment declined” message can come at the worst time from Venmo; it has many reasons to appear, so you should know all of them to understand the error of your particular transaction.

-One of the reasons is that your account is temporarily frozen; if so, you will receive an email where you will be given all the information about why the transaction failed and what you can do to improve it.
+One of the reasons could be that your account is temporarily frozen; if so, you will receive an email where you will be given all the information about why the transaction failed and what you can do to solve it.

 It is also common to receive a rejection when you exceed the daily payment limit; this is common when you are new to the application because while your identity is being verified, a weekly limit is applied to all your transactions.